Procedure for Receiving Purchased Goods and Services

 10. Incoming Shipments

 10.1 All purchase orders should indicate whether a shipment is to be sent freight, collect or prepaid.
 If it reads FOB factory or FOB the city from which the shipment is sent, the charges are most likely collect.

 10.2 If the order reads FOB Memorial University or the city location of the University, the transportation charges are prepaid by the shipper.
 In this case, the University is not liable for shipping charges.

 10.3 Where possible, all purchase orders should indicate FOB University.

 If the purchase can only be placed FOB shipping point, consideration should be given to requiring the shipper to include insurance on the shipment.
 This is important as some carriers have limited liability and, should the shipment be damaged in transit, you may only receive token recovery.
 The unit will withstand the loss.

 12.1 Transport carriers should not leave a shipment if a receiving signature and inspection cannot be obtained.

-12.2 The department receiving the shipment is expected to check the packing slips to ensure the contents have been correctly received.
+12.2 The unit receiving the shipment is expected to check the packing slips to ensure the contents have been correctly received.